devselva/next-product-site-old/docs/frontend/index.md

 - `app/products/[productId]/page.tsx` - Page for the single page description
 - `src/mock/small/products-new.json` - Mock JSON for Prodcut list
 - `src/mock/large/products-new.json` - Mock JSON for Prodcut list

+## Orders

+- Order Section Integration: Added a new section in page.tsx to interface with the Orders API and display relevant order data.

+- User-Specific Order Listing: On the application’s homepage, users can now view a list of their associated orders, fetched dynamically based on their identity.